wildblueguy/initramfs-tools-network-hook/README.md

+> [!TIP]
+> The previous 2 commits to this repository were an announcement by @sctz, relinquishing maintainer status, preceded by a fix for Ubuntu 22.04.
+I'd just like to confirm for everyone that bonding continues to function for Ubuntu 24.04 LTS (and likely the corresponding Debian version), with the minor caveat that you **must** configure via `/etc/initramfs-tools/conf.d/*.conf`.
+Configuring via `/etc/initramfs-tools/initramfs.conf` results in 'file not found' errors for `/etc/initramfs-tools/conf.d/*.conf`.
+I've modified the **Add Bond Interface** instructions accordingly.
+>
+> @wildblueguy

 # initramfs-tools-network-hook

 **Because I'm not using this hook by myself I'm not able to maintain this repository anymore.
 Please fork this repository and continue working on it.**